wp-plugins/twitter-friends-widget/readme.txt

 * Display Limit: How many friends you want to display.
 By default this is set to 20.
 Friends are displayed in the order that they joined Twitter.
 Set this to 0 to display all.
 * Profile Image Size: Size of the profile image to display.
 Options are "mini", "normal" and "bigger"
 * Show RSS Link: Chose whether to show a link to your Twitter RSS feed or not.
+* Show Friends & Followers Counts: Show how many Twitter Friends and Twitter Followers you have.

 == Feedback ==
 Feedback and requests for new features are welcome.
 Just leave a comment on the plugin homepage. (http://www.paulmc.org/whatithink/wordpress/plugins/twitter-friends-widget) or via Twitter to @whatithink